The Ghost in the Machine

 Paperweight 2: 2011: 7

-There is only one problem with this story.
-GO was a ghost, a piece of vapourware; it was a fleeting, tantalising glimpse of a machine that never materialised.
-The GO PC never existed.
-Well, never as anything other than a prototype.
-A couple of well-connected journalists got to try one out, but the general public certainly never saw one.
-Does this matter?
+The only problem with this story is that GO was a ghost, a piece of vapourware.
+The GO PC never existed as anything other than a prototype.
 Is it of any importance to design history that a particular product never got past the prototype stage?
 To be of any relevance, does a product actually have to have been made in quantity to 'count' in some way?